 For many organizations, however, maintaining a private network environment may be necessary to safeguard sensitive data and proprietary assets.
 Although building a private cloud can make this data easy to access and secure, they don’t offer the same power and versatility provided through public clouds.
-Fortunately, a hybrid cloud environment can provide the best of both worlds.
-There are a few challenges that organizations must keep in mind when deploying a hybrid cloud.
+Most public platforms, however, present significant cloud security challenges.
+While a hybrid cloud environment can provide the best of both worlds, there are still a few cloud security challenges that organizations must keep in mind when deploying a hybrid cloud.

 The fundamental private-public architecture of a hybrid cloud model requires the nearly constant transfer of data from one cloud environment to another.
 Public cloud computing resources are capable of powering the resource-intensive analytics programs that deliver valuable business insights, but they need data to work with.
 Most of that data comes from the private cloud side of a hybrid deployment.
-Theoretically, a privately managed cloud should offer the highest level of security, whether it’s housed in physical, on-site, or colocated servers, or maintained in a virtual private network (VPN).
+Theoretically, a privately-managed cloud should offer the highest level of cloud computing security, whether it’s housed in physical on-premises or colocated servers, or maintained in a virtual private network (VPN).
 However, in order to leverage the computing resources of the public cloud, the private cloud must make its data available.

 Ensuring compliance with industry standards and government regulations on the handling of sensitive data is one of the most important tasks facing any IT infrastructure.
 When a single mistake or oversight could result in expensive fines or ruinous lawsuits, organizations can’t afford to leave anything to chance.
 Establishing comprehensive compliance protocols in one cloud environment is difficult enough, but hybrid clouds introduce additional complexities and problems.
 Both environments must meet compliance guidelines because potentially sensitive data will be moving freely between those environments.